 Over the years, Interserver has grown from strength to strength and even though today they are a global business, they’ve maintained American at heart and offer US-based support teams.

-They have immense flexibility when it comes to VPS accounts and for those seeking to escape the cPanel price hike, this is one to look out for.
-Interserver offers users the opportunity to get up close and personal with the free Webuzo control panel.
+They have immense complete flexibility when it comes to VPS accounts and for those seeking to escape the cPanel price hike, this is one to look out for.
+Interserver offers users the opportunity to get up close and personal with the free Webuzo control panel – which helps lower your VPS bills.

 SiteGround is a solid hosting company with innovative server features and top-class live chat support.
 At first glance their pricing for VPS plans may startle most users but believe us, you'll get what you pay for.